healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ```

 *You can see the advanced panel at https://certbot.eff.org/#ubuntuxenial-nginx.*
+*If this works, please update the docs accordingly by adding the steps taken,*
+*and removing redundant steps eg. may not need to configure nginx.*

 Before creating an SSL certificate you must have a domain set up that you want
 to use.